Mar 31, 2026

 Blog Post Image

-When you take out a personal loan, your interest payment is generally fixed.
-This means you'll have equal monthly payments factoring in the amount of interest you owe on top of the funds you borrow, which you'll need to make until the loan is paid off.
+Interest on a personal loan is generally fixed.
+What does this mean?
+You'll have equal monthly payments.
+You'll also need to factor in the amount of interest you owe on top of the funds you borrow, which you'll need to make until the loan is paid off.

 Your personal loan annual percentage rate (APR) includes both the interest rate you'll be charged to borrow money and any additional fees, so it represents the total cost of borrowing from a lender.
 Your exact APR will be determined by your credit score, with higher scores qualifying for lower rates.